ni/nimble/packages/nimble-components/src/select/specs/option-groups-hld.md

 #### Slotted content in group

 At some point there may be a desire to provide extra visuals to a group.
 There already is such a [desire for the options](https://github.com/ni/nimble/issues/1135) themselves.
+However, there is no need to provide the API/implementation for this initially, as there is no current use-case demanding it.

 #### Hierarchichal groups